 - Elevator maintenance company; or

 If someone is killed in an elevator accident, a wrongful death lawsuit will allow the family to get compensation for the loss of a loved one.

-Our California personal injury lawyers discuss the frequently asked questions about elevator accidents in California:
+Our California personal injury lawyers discuss the frequently asked questions about elevator accidents:

 - 1. Can you file a lawsuit after an elevator accident?

 - 2. Who is responsible for a fatal elevator accident?